Coping with exam stress

 Help your child get enough sleep

 Good sleep will improve thinking and concentration.
-Most teenagers need between 8 and 10 hours' sleep a night.
+Most teenagers need between 8 and 10 hours of sleep a night.

 Allow half an hour or so for kids to wind down between studying, watching TV or using a computer and going to bed to help them get a good night's sleep.